-NORWEGIAN AIR – Very nice economy airline with good entertainment and friendly flight attendants with cool hats.
+NORWEGIAN AIR – A very nice economy airline with good entertainment and friendly flight attendants with cool hats.

 The pianist knew his way around Ray Charles, and we were treated to an evening of his material before jet lag inevitably took its toll on me.
 The sax player kind of looked like Dave Gilmour of Pink Floyd after a hard night of drinking.

-COMFORTLAND – I’m going to be in trouble when I head back to my Hostel existence, because my time in Drover Manor has made me soft as the bed I was sleeping upon.
+COMFORTLAND – I’m going to be in trouble when I head back to my Hostel existence because my time in Drover Manor has made me as soft as the bed I was sleeping upon.
 Being chauffeured about in a brand new Mercedes hasn’t helped matters either.

 IDYLLIC INDOOR SHOPPING

 CANCER PREVENTION CHOIR

 Corey prepares to tuck into his Steak & Shake burger, a franchise he discovered in Ibiza last year.
 Those shakes are five quid each.
 I wonder what Travolta would have had to say about that.
 Probably, “Do they put bourbon in that?”
 This is the only franchise in all of Great Britain so he gets to come by and reminisce about his beloved Ibiza.
 What a break.
 Whenever he feels like a vacation, he can just stop in and transport his stomach back to Ibiza through a tasty burger.